Preparing for your Arrival in Cambridge

 1. Make sure you stay in touch with the College

-The Graduate Administrator, Angela Abbott, is your main point of contact with the College before you arrive in Cambridge and is also here to help for the duration of your course.
-You can contact the Graduate Office at email@example.com
+The Postgraduate Administrator, Angela Abbott, is your main point of contact with the College before you arrive in Cambridge and is also here to help for the duration of your course.
+You can contact the Postgraduate Office at email@example.com

 2. Sort out your accommodation in Cambridge